bghira/SimpleTuner/TUTORIAL.md

 - `seed`: You may set a numeric value here and it will make your training reproducible to that seed across all other given settings.
   - You may wish to set this to -1 so that your training is absolutely random, which prevents overfitting to a given seed.
 - `resume_from_checkpoint`: Specifies which checkpoint to resume from. "latest" will pick the most recent one.
   - Do not set this value to a full pipeline.
 It will not work.
-To resume training a pipeline, use `MODEL_NAME` and provide an `/absolute/path`
+To resume training a pipeline, use `pretrained_model_name_or_path` and provide an `/absolute/path`
 - `checkpointing_steps`: Frequency of checkpointing during training.
   - Too many checkpoints created can slow down training.
 However, it might be necessary on providers that could unexpectedly shut down or restart your environment.
 - `checkpoints_total_limit`: Maximum number of checkpoints to keep.